 Australian Debt Solvers works with clients in Melbourne and across Australia.
-We have offices around the country, including an office in the heart of the Melbourne CBD.
+We have locations throughout Australia including an office in the heart of the Melbourne CBD.
 You can contact us directly via our website, call us on 1300 789 499 for a free consultation, or visit us in person at Level 11, 2 Queen Street, Melbourne CBD.

 Whether it is voluntary or involuntary in nature, the liquidation process involves the management and distribution of assets based on the priority of claims.
 Liquidation can be a highly sensitive process that often results in financial and legal problems.
 We can help you through this process in order to minimise your losses and help you move forward with confidence.

 Access to expert advice is critical to ensure a successful liquidation.
-It's important to make the right decisions from the outset to avoid things getting out of control.
-If you need to liquidate your Melbourne business, we offer a free consultation, expert advice, and practical solutions based on best practice outcomes.
-Please contact our team for a free consultation today.
+If you need to liquidate your Melbourne business, we offer a free consultation which is accompanied by expert advice.
+To find out the most suitable solutions contact our Melbourne office and arrange a free consultation with an insolvency professional.

 Australian Debt Solvers offers a comprehensive range of financial solutions in Melbourne.
 Communication and attention to detail are central to our approach, with each case and client offered our full time and respect.
 We know that each financial situation is unique, and we take the time to identify solutions and recognise new opportunities for growth.